hatfim/technical-test/README.md

 ## Functional Requirements
 - [Vue 3](https://vuejs.org/) and TypeScript
-- User should be able to view the name, a brief description, versions available, and other info shown in the mock for services
+- User should be able to view the user profile, feed timeline, and other info shown in the mock for profile page
 - User should be able to click on a feed to view more details
 - User should be able to paginate through feed
 - The button doesn't have to be operable  -- interacting with this elements could do nothing, could be fully implemented (stretch goal), or something in between